Sumiya-Akter/Flix/README.md

 ## Flix Part 2

 ### User Stories
+The only issue I had with this project was when I kept getting an error about UIView.
+It turned out to be an error from when I was contral dragging an outlet.
+I didn't do it properly, and so the function ended up not working until it was fixed.

 #### REQUIRED (10pts)
 - [x] (5pts) User can tap a cell to see more details about a particular movie.